-DAY 3 - Morning rainforest walk to spot wild Orang-utans.
+DAY 3 - Morning rainforest walk to spot wild orang-utans.
 Afternoon optional walk in rice fields

-We leave our lodge today on foot, crossing the river via a footbridge and into the National Park, past locals swimming and bathing.
-Here we begin our three to four hour search for wildlife, made with a local guide with intimate knowledge of the surrounding rainforest, so the chances of spotting the 'men of the forest' are very good.
-Bukit Lawang was originally set up as an orang-utan Sanctuary in 1973, helping to rehabilitate orphaned orang-utans, but in the past few years the last gentle giant was successfully reintroduced into the wild, so the feeding platform has closed down and now the orang-utans forage and fend for themselves.
+We leave our lodge today on foot, crossing the river via a footbridge and into the national park, past locals swimming and bathing.
+Here we begin our three to four hour search for wildlife, accompanied by a local guide with intimate knowledge of the surrounding rainforest, so the chances of spotting the 'men of the forest' are very good.
+Bukit Lawang was originally set up as a sanctuary in 1973, helping to rehabilitate orphaned orang-utans, but in the past few years the last gentle giant was successfully re-introduced into the wild, so the feeding platform has closed down and now the orang-utans forage and fend for themselves.
 The orang-utans are now interspersed throughout the area, and with a bit of luck we should be able to enjoy spending time observing them in their natural habitat.
-Other wildlife we are likely to encounter include the endemic Thomas Leaf Monkey, long-tail macaques, slow loris, snakes, Sumatran peacock, flying squirrels and mouse dear.
+Other wildlife we are likely to encounter include the endemic Thomas leaf monkey, long-tail macaques, slow loris, snakes, Sumatran peacock, flying squirrels and mouse dear.
 Also present in the jungle are Sumatran tigers, rhinos and wild elephants, but the chance of encountering these are incredibly rare.
-We return to our lodge for lunch, where the rest of the afternoon is free to spend at leisure.
+We return to our lodge for lunch, where the rest of the afternoon is free.
 It is possible to organise a massage, or to take a walk through nearby rice fields to learn more about the harvesting of the Indonesian staple of 'Nasi'.